-He is also an Honorary Senior Fellow in the Faculty of Architecture, Building & Planning at the University of Melbourne, Australia, and will be collaborating with the Laboratory of Construction & Architecture (ENAC), Swiss Federal Institute of Technology (EFFL Lausanne) in 2017.
+He is also an Honorary Senior Fellow in the Faculty of Architecture, Building & Planning at the University of Melbourne, Australia and collaborates with the Laboratory of Construction & Architecture (ENAC), Swiss Federal Institute of Technology (EFFL Lausanne).

 He runs Robust Architecture Workshop with Co-Founder Ganga Ratnayake and Kolitha Perera.
 Major commissions for Robust Architecture Workshop include the Dewahoova Primary School library, Office building in Nugegoda, Workers’ facilities at Puttalam, International Training Center in Kotmale, Community Library in Ambepussa, and Youth Training Center in Mankulam, Sri Lanka.